 In these cases, the computer is searching for the corporate network, but can’t find the logoff scripts and then times out after a certain amount of time.
 You can ask your network administrator if you think that is the reason for your slow shutdown.

-If you’re still having shutdown problems in Windows 7, Vista, or XP, post a comment here with specific details and we will try to help!
+If you’re still having shutdown problems in Windows, post a comment here with specific details and we will try to help!